CLEANER: Self-Purified Trajectories Boost Agentic Reinforcement Learning: Experiments

 \textbf{Internalization vs. Scaffolding.} To verify that \method{} effectively internalizes reasoning patterns, we evaluate the model with the SAAR mechanism deactivated.
 As detailed in Table~\ref{tab:exp_ablation_w_o_saar}, the model retains robust performance even in the absence of this ``scaffolding.''
 Specifically, on AIME24, Pass@1 and Pass@16 decline by only 0.6\% and 1.3\%, respectively; on AIME25, Pass@1 decreases by 2.5\%, while Pass@16 exhibits a marginal gain of 0.2\%.
 Similarly, GPQA and LiveCodeBench show negligible performance degradation.
 This confirms that the policy has assimilated the error-avoidance logic into its intrinsic parameters, enabling efficient deployment without external dependencies.
 Alternatively, SAAR can serve as a lightweight inference enhancement.
 It incurs a mere 8.8\% increase in average latency—significantly lower than computational-heavy test-time scaling methods like tree search~\citep{bi2024forest,yao2023tree}—while effectively mitigating in-context code errors and improving stability.

 \textbf{Recovery from Suboptimal Policies.} To assess the restorative capability of our method, we performed a recovery experiment initializing from step 200 of the DAPO-baseline.
 At this time, the baseline exhibited significant instability, averaging 0.6 erroneous tool invocations per trajectory.
-Upon introducing SAAR, as illustrated in Figure~\ref{fig:exp_repair}, the training dynamics stabilized significantly, effectively suppressing erroneous invocations and reducing the average number of tool calls per trajectory.
+As shown in Fig.~\ref{fig:exp_repair}, \method{} quickly stabilized training, effectively suppressing erroneous invocations and reducing the average number of tool calls per trajectory.
 Consequently, accuracy on AIME24 and AIME25 improved by 5.2\% and 1.0\%, respectively.
 However, we observe that this post-hoc recovery failed to reach parity with models trained with SAAR from scratch, underscoring the necessity of integrating the mechanism throughout the entire training lifecycle.